-Opening Remarks for Seminar on Scaling Up Aid and Promoting Growth in The West African Economic and Monetary Union (WAEMU)By John Lipsky
+Opening Remarks for Seminar on Scaling Up Aid and Promoting Growth in The West African Economic and Monetary Union (WAEMU), by John Lipsky, First Deputy Managing Director, IMF

 First Deputy Managing Director